card not present transaction featured image

-With the number of payments via credit cards growing by the minute, merchants should acquaint themselves with potential risks associated with accepting such payment methods.
+With the number of payments via credit cards growing by the minute, merchants should acquaint themselves with the potential risks associated with accepting such payment methods.
 One of those risks stems from the card not present transaction (CNP).
-Though completely legitimate by itself, it can land you in financial troubles if misused.
+Though completely legitimate by itself, it can land you in financial trouble if misused.
 Stay with us to learn the basics of CNP and improve and protect your business.

 What’s the Card Not Present Transaction (CNP) and How It’s Different From Card Present (CP) Transactions?